How to Write a CV in 2023

 Course Developer: “Translation and Neurolinguistics.”
 Assisted course professors in drafting lesson plans and researching lesson materials such as relevant publications, audiovisual media and research projects from various universities and institutions.

-If you’ve published any text or research throughout your career, it’s crucial you include these publications in a separate section.
-Employers will want to study the quantity and quality of your published work, and this section makes it easier for them.
-Remember to cite your work in the appropriate citation format for your industry or discipline.
+If you’ve published any text or research throughout your career, you should include these publications in a separate section.
+Employers will want to study the quantity and quality of your published work.
+Remember to use the appropriate citation format for your industry or discipline.

 - Ramirez, José A. and Mueller, Edna M., “Development of Kaposi sarcomas in the maxillofacial region.”
 Journal of Oncology.
 2 Feb.
 2018, pp. 10-17.

-If you have teaching experience in addition to your primary job (as a doctor, researcher, lawyer, etc.), you can add these experiences in another section.
-Here, list your teaching assistant or professorship roles.
+If you have teaching experience in addition to your primary job (as a doctor, researcher, lawyer, etc.), you can add this in another section.
+Here, list your teaching or professorship roles.

 - The University of Chicago: Theater Seminar: Race Relations in 20th-century plays.”
 Chicago, IL